tencentyun/intlcloud-documents/product/视频服务/云点播/用户指南/日志下载_intl.md

-Tencent Cloud VOD supports downloading detailed access requests to a domain name by providing CDN logs at the hour level.
-You can download the logs for the last 30 days.
+Tencent Cloud VOD enables you to download the most recent 30-day CDN access log files, which contains detailed information about every request that your Tencent Cloud VOD received.
-## Downloading a CDN Log
+## Downloading a CDN Access Log
 Log in to the [VOD Console](https://console.cloud.tencent.com/video/cdnlog) and select **Download Log** > [CDN Logs] in the left navigation pane.
-Select the time range and domain name for which you want to obtain logs, and click **OK** to get the log download link.
+Select the desired time range and domain name, and click **OK** to get the log download link.
 ![](https://main.qcloudimg.com/raw/dfd43c068bfc861fb0df3ae4719b2f4c.png)
 >!
-- If there is no request to the domain name on a day, no logs will be generated, and the page will display "No data".
+- No access logs will be generated for the day on which there is no request received, and you will see "No data".
-- The CDN logs are divided by hour by default, that is, there are up to 24 log files per day.
-If there is no request to the domain name in an hour, no log data packages will be generated.
+- By default, the CDN logs the requests on an hourly basis.
+That is, there are up to 24 log files logged per day.
+No logs will be generated for the hour in which there is no request received.
-- In term of real-timeness, the CDN logs are delayed by about half an hour.
+- Timing of log files delivery: Tencent Cloud VOD delivers the log file for that time period within around half an hour of the events that appear in the log.

 ## Log Field Description
 Decompress the downloaded log data packages and view the log files as text files.
 You can see that the fields are separated by spaces.
 Below is an example: